-Appendix 2 - DECO 40 / DECO TRIMIX 48
+Appendix 2 DECO 40 / DECO TRIMIX 48 / DECO TRIMIX 60

-Introduction
+1. Introduction

 The MKVI can support decompression diving.
 To be able to perform decompression dives, you need two things: 1) the appropriate training, and 2) a decompression-enabled battery module.
-The decompression battery module is available in two versions: Blue or Yellow.
+The decompression battery module is available in three versions: Blue, Yellow or White.

-The Yellow battery module allows decompression dives to a maximum depth of 40m with air as a diluent.

-The Blue battery module allows decompression dives to 48m with normoxic trimix (minimum 16% oxygen) as diluent.
+- The Yellow battery module allows decompression dives to a maximum depth of 40m with air as a diluent. - The Blue battery module allows decompression dives to 48m with normoxic trimix (minimum 16% oxvgen) as diluent. - The White battery module allows decompression dives to 60m with normoxic trimix (minimum 16% oxygen) as diluent.